-Secondly an altar acts as a place where you can display attractive items of natural beauty.
-In this way your altar becomes a beautiful focus for your thoughts and consequent actions.
+Secondly it acts as a place where you can display attractive items of natural beauty.
+In this way it becomes a beautiful focus for your thoughts and consequent actions.

 It is place where you can meditate and contemplate and connect with the divine.
 Your altar will help you focus your awareness and strengthen your spiritual connections.

 Creating your altar and taking time to adorn it provides you with a sacred space.
 A space you can connect with and tune into your intuition and inner thoughts.
 Taking time out from a busy and hectic life is an essential requirement for spiritual health.
 Spending a few minutes before your altar each day can help you focus your thoughts and nourish your soul.

 This can be either indoors or outdoors, or ideally both.
 It can be a temporary or permanent.

 A permanent indoor one can be a table anywhere in your home, where it can remain undisturbed.
 A corner of any room, a basement, a conservatory, a spare bedroom or even a garden shed or out house can house your permanent altar.
 If you share your home with others and space is limited you may find it difficult to keep it in a permanent state.